Skip to content

 • infra/systemd/qgtm-daemon.service

+Docker Compose is used for the monitoring containers, not for the active API, daemon, or Redis runtime.
 The API and daemon are intentionally isolated into separate systemd units so an API restart does not imply the same failure domain as daemon execution.

 Step 5: Post-Deploy Verification